spacemeshos/post-rs/certifier/README.md

 It's important to configure the maximum number of requests that will be processed in parallel.
 The POST verification is heavy on CPU and hence a value higher than the number of CPU cores might lead to drop in performance and increase latency.
 It will use the number of available CPU cores if not set.

+##### RandomX mode
+Randomx is used for K2 PoW verification.
+There are two modes:
+- `Fast`: uses about 2080MiB memory, runs fast
+- `Light` (default): uses about 256MiB memory, but runs significantly slower (about x10 slower)

+The modes give the same results, they differ in speed and memory consumption only.

 #### Docker
 There is a docker image created to simplify deployment: `spacemeshos/certifier-service`.